St. Marcellinus Secondary School

 St. Marcellinus Secondary School (commonly referred to as Marcies) is a Catholic high school located in Mississauga, Ontario.
-The founding principal of St. Marcellinus, John McAllister, was succeeded by Thomas Wisnicki, Frank Furgiuele, and (most recently) Annibale Iarossi.

 History

 The construction of St. Marcellinus was necessary to decrease overpopulation at St. Joseph Secondary School and St. Francis Xavier Secondary School by providing teens living in the newly developed Meadowvale Village area an easily accessible secondary school.
 John McAllister was hired as the founding principal of the school, along with only 12 original teachers and 3 secretaries.
 The school opened with 143 grade 9 students in a temporary location in Streetsville during its formation.
 The school shared this facility with John Cabot Catholic Secondary School and St. Edmund Campion Secondary School.
 In September 2004, the school moved to its new permanent facility at Mavis Road and Courtneypark Drive West.
 The state of the art institution is part of a shared facility agreement with the City of Mississauga.
 The campus includes the second largest library in the City of Mississauga and a track and field complex that boasts a $1,000,000 artificial field and an 8 lane all weather track.
-St. Marcellinus Secondary School is well known for academic excellence and athletic expertise with a wide variety of clubs and arts activities.
-The school motto is “Let Every Spirit Soar.”
-In 2013, the St.Marcellinus Improv Team won first place in the Canadian Improv Games, the first team from Mississauga ever to win the National title.